 But the virus can also live for a short time on objects like doorknobs, pens, pencils, keyboards, phones, and cups or eating utensils.
 So you can also get the flu by touching something that has been recently handled by someone infected with the virus and then touching your own mouth, nose, or eyes.

 Each person may experience symptoms differently.
 The flu is called a respiratory disease, but the whole body seems to suffer.
 People usually become very ill with several, or all, of the following symptoms:

 Fever and body aches usually last for 3 to 5 days, but cough and fatigue may last for 2 weeks or more.

-The symptoms of the flu may look like other medical conditions.
-Always consult your health care provider for a diagnosis.
+The symptoms of the flu may look like other health conditions.
+Always see your healthcare provider for a diagnosis.

 Specific treatment for the flu will be determined by your healthcare provider based on: